htmldbjs/htmldbjs/docs/methods/renderElementWithObject.md

 ### `HTMLDB.renderElementWithObject`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method renders container `element` and child elements that have attributes and contents including mustache templates with the given `object`.

 #### Description